Was your home town anything like Acorn? If so, how?

 Why do some of the characters in The Acorn Stories seem to care so much about names, and variances of names?

 Does The Acorn Stories glamorize or criticize small-town life?

 The Acorn Stories is a story collection, but does it resemble a novel?

 Many characters reoccur in this collection.
 Are there any who seem important to the overall book, rather than just to one or two particular stories?

-Texas contains many odd-named towns, counties, etc. Some of those names appear in The Acorn Stories and its spin-off, The Acorn Gathering.
+Texas contains many oddly named towns.
+Some of those names appear in The Acorn Stories and its spin-off, The Acorn Gathering.
 Did you catch any?

 How do acorns work as a metaphor in The Acorn Stories?
 Are there other metaphors in the book?